pashuniaa/problem54/README.md

 # problem54
+POKER GAME -> COMPARES EACH PLAYER'S HAND OF CARD AND DETERMINES WHO HAS STRONGER ONE

 HOW THE SOLUTION WORKS:

 FileParser class scans the poker.txt file and creates a new Map<String, List<Hand>> which contains two Strings as keys (firstPlayerHands, secondPlayerHands).